 Another reason why a TRI-MEweb submission may require cancellation is if a preparer or certifying official has determined that a correction is needed on a TRI form that is pending certification in CDX, but has not yet been certified.
-To edit a TRI form in TRI-MEweb that is pending certification to CDX, the preparer will need to cancel the submission with a Pending Certification status in order to make the additional corrections in TRI-MEweb and reprocess the original submission or revision to be certified.
-EPA is considering issuing a Notice of Noncompliance for TRI Forms that have been completed but are not certified.
+In order to edit a TRI form in TRI-MEweb that is pending certification to CDX, the preparer will need to cancel the submission with a Pending Certification status in order to make the additional corrections in TRI-MEweb and reprocess the original submission or revision to be certified.
+EPA is considering issuing a Notice of Non-compliance for TRI Forms that have been transmitted to CDX but are not certified.